Three-dimensional imaging of hadrons with hard exclusive reactions: advances in experiment, theory, phenomenology, and lattice QCD: Advances in theoretical methods

+QCD global analyses of quantum correlation functions, such as PDFs and their higher-dimensional generalizations, the GPDs~\cite{Kriesten:2019jep, Kriesten:2021sqc}, have increasingly leveraged modern artificial intelligence and machine learning (AI/ML) fitting methodologies.
+Due to the complex nature of the inverse mapping from experimental data to the physics parameters of interest, many of the $x$-dependent shape features of hadron structure observables are difficult to trace back to input theoretical assumptions in the global fit. {This makes interpretability essential for comparing global fits obtained under different theoretical assumptions~\cite{Almaeen:2022imx}.} A rigorous understanding of how input systematic theory choices shape the $x$-dependence of fitted PDFs/GPDs is therefore {one of the} key goals of femtographic studies.

+Developments in lattice QCD provide increasingly complementary information to phenomenological analyses of experimental data in the form of pseudo- and quasi-PDF/GPDs for both quarks and gluons in hadrons~\cite{Ji:2013dva, Balitsky:2021bds}.
+Constructing lattice QCD-aware generative approaches bridges lattice data and phenomenology~\cite{Karpie:2019eiq, DelDebbio:2020rgv, Dutrieux:2024rem}.
+Some examples include: \bi \item In Ref.~\cite{Kriesten:2023uoi}, a variational autoencoder inverse mapper (VAIM)~\cite{Almaeen:2021}, depicted in Figure~\ref{fig:vaim_infographic}, was shown to reconstruct PDFs from $x$-integrated information in the form of lattice-calculable Mellin moments; \item In a complementary application, VAIM maps the reduced pseudo-Ioffe-time distributions (RpITDs)~\cite{Radyushkin:2017cyf,Orginos:2017kos} to gluon PDFs~\cite{Kriesten:2025gti}; \item GPD-sensitive observables, such as the Compton form factors (CFFs) entering the unpolarized DVCS cross section, have also been extracted using the VAIM architecture in an attempt to place constraints on partonic angular momentum~\cite{Almaeen:2024guo, Kriesten:2020wcx, Kriesten:2020apm, Grigsby:2020auv}. \ei

-The \texttt{XAI4PDF} framework utilizes attribution scores based on the guided backpropagation method~\cite{Lerma_2023} to generate human-readable saliency maps.
-These maps are configured such that they highlight the input data which most significantly impact the prediction.
-Once the model is trained, the auto-differentiation process is exploited to automatically compute gradients of the trained model’s classification score with respect to the input feature space.
-The guided backpropagation algorithm modifies how differentiation is performed over the standard nonlinear activation function, the rectified linear unit (ReLU), by applying a masked filter such that only positive gradients are propagated during the backward pass.
-This double masking is accomplished by replacing the ReLU activation layers with custom layers (for a detailed breakdown of the methodology see Ref.~\cite{Kriesten:2024are} and reference therein).
-This approach ensures that we capture only necessary information for the ML model's predictions, resulting in maps capable of fine detail.
+The \texttt{XAI4PDF} framework is a machine learning model trained to classify PDFs according to the fitting assumptions that indirectly influence their $x$-dependent behavior.
+It utilizes attribution scores based on the guided backpropagation method~\cite{Lerma_2023} to generate human-readable saliency maps, which identify the input $x$-regions most relevant for the classification prediction.
+Once the model is trained, auto-differentiation is used to compute gradients of the classification score with respect to the input feature space --- the $x$-dependence.
+Guided backpropagation modifies differentiation through the rectified linear unit (ReLU) nonlinear activation function by applying a mask such that only positive gradients are propagated during the backward pass; for a detailed breakdown of the methodology see Ref.~\cite{Kriesten:2024are} and references therein.
+This procedure produces detailed maps that connect specific varying features of the PDF shape to the theoretical assumptions used in the underlying fit.